Security Overview

 • Does Kentik hold a SOC 2 Type 2, ISO27001, or similar third-party audit report?

-• Has Kentik undergone a vulnerability assessment or penetration test of its production environment within the past six months?
+• Has Kentik undergone a vulnerability assessment or penetration test of its production environment within the past twelve months?

 Yes.
-Kentik performs vulnerability assessments against the public facing systems as well as private internal systems on a quarterly basis.
-Kentik also engages with an independent third party firm to perform penetration tests on a semi-annual basis, or when significant changes to the infrastructure have occurred.
+Kentik performs vulnerability assessments covering both internal and public-facing systems several times per month.
+Kentik also engages with an independent third party firm to perform penetration tests on an annual basis, or when significant changes to the infrastructure have occurred.

 top | section